scaleoutsean/eseries/monitor/PRTG/README.md

 If that works fine (JSON output shows some performance metrics), you can create this EXE/Script sensor and configure it as any other.

-From PRTG pass parameters on like this, escaping special characters (`\$`) where necessary: `-ApiEp "192.168.1.0" -ApiPort "8443" -SanSysId "600a098000f63714000000005e79c17c" -User "monitor" -Password "monitor\$123"`.
+From PRTG pass parameters on like this, escaping special characters (`\$`) where necessary: `-ApiEp "192.168.1.0" -ApiPort "8443" -SanSysId "600a098000f63714000000005eaaabbb" -User "monitor" -Password "monitor\$123"`.

+### Volume* performance sensor

-- *Volume* performance sensor script can be used for more than one volume; just create multiple sensors and make them all use the same script.
+This script can be used for more than one volume; just create multiple sensors and make them all use the same script.
 Then name each sensor differently and pass the unique SANtricity volume name in sensor's parameters field.

-Example: `-ApiEp "192.168.1.0" -ApiPort "8443" -SanSysId "600a098000f63714000000005e79c17c" -User "monitor" -Password "monitor\$123" -Vol "pgsql"`
+Example: `-ApiEp "192.168.1.0" -ApiPort "8443" -SanSysId "600a098000f63714000000005eaaabbb" -User "monitor" -Password "monitor\$123" -Vol "pgsql"`

 ![Configuring SANtricity volume sensor](/monitor/PRTG/prtg-script-sensor-parameters.png)